Skip to main content

 " Tell me what?"

 "Daata fixed your marriage.
-Apparently, the insult and your running away made him feel you should better get out of this situation.
+Apparently, the insult and your running away made him feel you'd better get out of this situation.
 It's another samant family..."
 Ajabde was stunned.
 She looked at her mother helplessly.

 "What??
 Marriage?"
 Pratap was stunned as Jaivanta broke the news.
 She also informed him that the groom's family would fix the dates that day only.

-Ajabde stood at the roof sad and unmindful as he walked in.
+Ajabde stood on the roof, sad and unmindful as he walked in.
 She didn't turn towards him.

 "Ajabde..."